top of page

 The curriculum is designed to expose residents to the full range of topics, experiences, technical procedures and concepts relevant to emergency medicine that will prepare them to meet our residency’s educational goals.
 It's divided into clinical (on- and off-service rotations), didactic (conference, lecture, small groups, simulation), and literature-based curricula (required readings and scholarly activities).

-Our residents also have protected time to attend weekly conference and lecture series every Thursday from 8AM to 12PM.
+Our residents also have protected time to attend weekly conference and lecture series every Wednesday from 8AM to 12PM.
 Presentations are given by varied speakers including emergency medicine faculty and residents, staff from other specialties, and local and national guest speakers.
 The last hour of conference is dedicated to small group and simulation-based learning.
 Residents are divided into 4-5 groups and will participate in:

 DIAGNOSTICS